Five Aspects of a Farm-Style Kitchen

 Islands & Stools

-Back when farming was the backbone industry for much of the country, the kitchen table was used for cooking, food preparation, and eating.
-Today’s lifestyle makes this impractical, thus the kitchen island becomes an important asset, as well as a stylish addition to a farm-style kitchen.
+Back when farming was the backbone of the country, the kitchen table was multi-purpose.
+It was used for cooking, food preparation, eating, shelling peas and many other practical purposes.
+Today’s lifestyle makes this impractical, thus the kitchen island becomes an important asset.
+It’s also a stylish addition to a farm-style kitchen.
 Island countertops can be wood, marble, granite, quartz or soapstone.
 One of the natural stones can contribute to the authentic look.
-Pair a hard-working island with stools that are metal, upholstered, or best of all, wood, which can be hand-painted for a truly unique farm-style look.
+Pair an island with metal, upholstered or wood stools.
+Hand paint your stools for a truly unique farm-style look.

 Craig Allen Designs looks forward to assisting you with your next project.
 Contact us today and let’s create something memorable together.